 Orthopedic Fellowships | AO Orthopedic Trauma Fellowship

-The Department of Orthopaedics participates in the SF Match Program.
-To obtain more information about the SF Match - Residency and Fellowship Matching Services or to apply for the Orthopaedic Trauma Fellowship at Denver Health go to :http://www.sfmatch.org/fellowship/f_ota/index.htm
+The Department of Orthopedics participates in the SF Match Program.
+If interested, be sure to obtain more information about the SF Match - Residency and Fellowship Matching Services or to apply for the Orthopaedic Trauma Fellowship at Denver Health.

-Because the completion of an accredited orthopaedic residency training program should qualify the surgeon to care for the basic problems of multiply injured and critically ill patients, the education offered by the orthopaedic trauma fellowship should allow the trainee to acquire an advanced level of skill in the management of this population.
+Because the completion of an accredited orthopedic residency training program should qualify the surgeon to care for the basic problems of multiply injured and critically ill patients, the education offered by the orthopedic trauma fellowship should allow the trainee to acquire an advanced level of skill in the management of this population.